achim/alfred2-dictcc-lookup/README.md

 1. Install Go:

     * `brew install go`
-	* Set up your enviroment as described in http://golang.org/doc/install#install
+	* Set up your `PATH` and `GOPATH` enviroment variables as described in http://golang.org/doc/install#install (Make sure to also set these up for bash, even if that's not your shell of choice!)
-    *

 2. Install Kyoto Cabinet:

 	`brew install kyoto-cabinet`